Are Transformers Effective for Time Series Forecasting?: Introduction

-With the above, we conclude that \emph{the temporal modeling capabilities of Transformers for time series are exaggerated, at least for the time series forecasting problem}.
+With the above, we conclude that \emph{the temporal modeling capabilities of Transformers for time series are exaggerated, at least for the existing LTSF benchmarks}.
 At the same time, while \modelname achieves a better prediction accuracy compared to existing works, it merely serves as a simple baseline for future research on the challenging long-term TSF problem.
-With our findings, we also advocate revisiting the validity of Transformer-based solutions for other time series analysis tasks (e.g., anomaly detection) in the future.
+With our findings, we also advocate revisiting the validity of Transformer-based solutions for other time series analysis tasks in the future.

-The remainder of this paper is organized as follows.
-Sec.~\ref{sec:related} presents the preliminaries on time series forecasting.
-Then, we discuss existing Transformer-based solutions in Sec.~\ref{sec:trans}.
-Next, Sec.~\ref{sec:method_simple} details the baseline \modelname architecture.
-Experimental results are then shown in Sec.~\ref{sec:exp}.
-Finally, Sec.~\ref{sec:conclusion} concludes this paper.